klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/4-write-smart-contract.md

 }
 ```

-We need to set variable `count` as `uint`(unsigned integer) type, and initial value of it would be 0.
+We need to declare the variable `count` as `uint`(unsigned integer) type, and initialize it to be 0.

 ```solidity
 pragma solidity 0.4.24;